Q: After updating to One UI 5, the modules stop working. Why?

 A: Visit Fine Lock home page to download modules on your own.
 Due to Google Play policies, Fine Lock cannot download them for you.
 Beside, Fine Lock Developer wants you to know where the APKs come from and have full control of the download and installation progresses.
 Fine Lock never does anything behind your back.

 A: When there is at least an update available, Fine Lock will notify you by changing the top right icon to a red flame, and the first option under Modules section is highlighted.
 You click it, and will be taken to Fine Lock website which contains links to the latest versions of the modules that can be updated.
-This only applies to One UI 1, 2 and 3 users.
-Oreo users will receive notifications directly from Fine Lock Developer for any updates for Unit modules, while One Hand Operation Plus and SoundAssistant can be easily updated via Galaxy Store.
+This only applies to One UI 3, 4 and 5 users.
+Oreo and One UI 1 & 2 users will receive notifications directly from Fine Lock Developer for any updates for Unit modules, while One Hand Operation Plus and SoundAssistant can be easily updated via Galaxy Store.

 Q: Why can't I install some modules, and why are some features missing?